Jurickson Profar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.
+- The Giants pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Giants' 4.01 team ERA ranks 12th among all league pitching staffs.

-- The Giants surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- Giants pitchers combine to give up the eighth-fewest home runs in baseball (92 total, one per game).

-- Stripling makes the start for the Giants, his seventh of the season.
-He is 0-2 with a 6.51 ERA and 31 strikeouts through 37 1/3 innings pitched.
+- The Giants will send Walker (2-0) out for his fifth start of the season.
+He is 2-0 with a 2.57 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the New York Mets, when he threw two scoreless innings without surrendering a hit.
+- His last appearance came in relief on Sunday when the righty tossed one inning against the New York Mets, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.